QuentinRa/blog.quentinra.dev/special/ilo/lists/index.md

 ```

 ``head`` is the head.
 Having no head (head == null)
-means the list if empty.
+means the list is empty.

 We will be using genericity a lot.
 Something like that would be a constructor.